 1 cup rolled oats

-1. Put the oats, chia seeds and cinnamon (if using) in a glass container or large jar with an airtight lid.
-Add the almond milk and stir to combine.
+1. Put the oats, cinnamon, and cardamom (if using) in a glass container or large jar with an airtight lid.
+Add your milk of choice and stir to combine.

-2. Close with the lid and refrigerate overnight or up to 4 days.
+2. Close with the lid and refrigerate overnight or for up to 4 days.

-3. When ready to serve, portion out one serving into a bowl, and top with the fruit.
+3. When ready to serve, portion out one serving into a bowl, and top with fruit, if desired.

-Variation: add 1 tablespoon unsweetened cocoa powder and a few drops of stevia to step one for “cocoa-flavored” morning oats.
-Top with either one of the fruit choices above (raspberries are especially good) or 2 tablespoons chopped almonds.
+Variation: add 1 tablespoon of unsweetened cocoa powder to step one for “cocoa-flavored” morning oats.